vaidilv/Real-estate-investment-analysis/README.md

 Steps to run the markdown report:
 1. Download the .Rmd file.
-2. Copy and Paste it in the same location as the zipfile "Zip_Zhvi_2bedroom.csv.zip" shared by Capital One (Make it as the working directory)
+2. Copy and Paste it in the same location as the zipfile "Zip_Zhvi_2bedroom.csv.zip"
+  # (Make it as the working directory)
 3. Open the Rmd file in RStudio and run the document ("Run Document" with a play button)
 4. The AirBnB dataset will be directly downloaded from the link provided, hence we need an internet connection